lessy-community/lessy/docs/deployment.md

-# Deploy Project Zero on your server
+# Deploy Lessy on your server

 ## Install packages